+44 (0)333 414 9244 Mon - Sun, 8.30am - 6pm

 Get in touch with us today for advice on your options when it comes to remaining or entering the UK legally.

-What Options Do I Have If I Am in the UK Without Leave to Enter or Remain?
+What Are My Options If I’m in the UK Without Leave to Remain (ILR)?

 If you are in the UK without valid permission, you should take steps to apply for one.
 Depending on your circumstances, this might mean that you should apply for asylum to become officially recognised as a refugee.